AnonDeveano/Dead-Mans-Switch/README.md

 **Objective**

 A smart contract solution that functions as a vault with extras.
 The core part of the project is the smart contract as it handles all of the logic for the vault.
 Initialization handles assigning `msg.sender` to the `owner` variable.
 The `onlyOwner()` modifier secures nearly all functions on this contract except the `depositEthers()` function.
 As of this moment, the smart contract portion of this project FULLY WORKS and has been extensively tested in Remix for any vulnerabilities.
-It's missing some getters but those will be added :soon:.

 Outside of the functions that would allow 1 click functionality for depositing into Curve/Yearn pools/vaults, I have reached my 'end goal' for the backend portion of this project.